Speech acquisition: Development of speech perception

 Sensory learning concerning acoustic speech signals already starts during pregnancy.
 Hepper and Shahidullah (1992) described the progression of fetal response to different pure tone frequencies.
 They suggested fetuses respond to 500 Hertz (Hz) at 19 weeks gestation, 250 Hz and 500 Hz at 27 weeks gestation and finally respond to 250, 500, 1000, 3000 Hz between 33 and 35 weeks gestation.
 Lanky and Williams (2005) suggested that fetuses could respond to pure tone stimuli of 500 Hz as early as 16 weeks.

 The newborn is already capable of discerning many phonetic contrasts.
 This capability may be innate.

 Speech perception becomes language-specific for vowels at around 6 months, for sound combinations at around 9 months and for language-specific consonants at around 11 months.

 Infants detect typical word stress patterns, and use stress to identify words around the age of 8 months.

 As an infant grows into a child their ability to discriminate between speech sounds should increase.
+Infants gradually gain the ability to distinguish differences between phonemes but lose this ability for languages to which they are not exposed to early in life.
+This implies a sensitive period for language acquisition and discrimination.
 Rvachew (2007) described three developmental stages in which a child recognizes or discerns adult-like, phonological and articulatory representations of sounds.
 In the first stage, the child is generally unaware of phonological contrast and can produce sounds that are acoustically and perceptually similar.
 In the second stage the child is aware of phonological contrasts and can produce acoustically different variations imperceptible to adult listeners.
 Finally, in the third stage, children become aware of phonological contrasts and produce different sounds that are perceptually and acoustically accurate to an adult production.